-The above is an addition to the Justification Test for development plans/local area plans, which sets the procedure to be followed if highly vulnerable development in Flood Zone A or B is considered appropriate by the Planning Authority.
+The above is an addition to the Justification Test for development plans, which sets the procedure to be followed if highly vulnerable development in Flood Zone A or B is considered appropriate by the Planning Authority.
 In this case the Planning Authority is required to specify in the development plan their requirements for flood risk management standards and measures in these areas.
-A specification of these requirements is included in Section 6.4.2 of this report
+A specification of these requirements is included in Section 6.4.3 of this report